- scrub (v.)

 - scrub (n.1)

-- late 14c., "low, stunted tree," variant of shrobbe (see shrub), perhaps influenced by a Scandinavian word (cf. Danish dialectal skrub "a stunted tree, brushwood").
+- late 14c., "low, stunted tree," variant of shrobbe (see shrub), perhaps influenced by a Scandinavian word (such as Danish dialectal skrub "a stunted tree, brushwood").
 Collective sense "brush, shrubs" is attested from 1805.
 As an adjective from 1710.
 Scrub oak recorded from 1766.

 - scrub (n.2)